Ramkumar47/arch_linux_configuration/i3-gaps/README.md

 ## things to install in addition
 * rofi <instead of dmenu>
+* i3block

-## things to install and play around with
+## things to be installed and play around with
 * pywal : for auto colorschemes that can be applied across all software
+* i3Blocks instead of i3Status